 Around half of the UK participated in Cyber Monday trading in 2019 with the average person spending £129.
 In reality, Cyber Monday is seen as an extension of the Black Friday weekend.
 Cyber Monday tends to be popular with those purchasing smaller items and anyone wishing to bag tech deals.
 Research conducted for the Black Friday / Cyber Monday weekend shows that technology was the most popular category for people considering spending, with a figure of 32%.
 Cyber Monday is not just a day event but the start of at least a week of shopping, which then crosses into the Christmas period so it’s hugely important for those companies looking at how to increase sales on Amazon.

 It’s worth thinking about potential opportunities to maximise sales during future key retail peak periods.
-Enlisting the services of an Amazon marketplace agency, like Melody can really help make the most of this make-or-break period of the year.
+Enlisting the services of an Amazon marketing agency, like Melody can really help make the most of this make-or-break period of the year.

 Here, we’ve considered some things that make selling on Amazon a success.

 Being lucky enough to have your product as an Amazon choice product can significantly boost your sales.
 There is no easy way to get this status, but it is known that a combination of factors which include good previous reviews, fast delivery and affordability can all help.
 This complements a further piece of research well, which looked at the most important purchasing decisions for UK consumers.
 Speed of delivery was at the top of the list for 57% of shoppers, followed by product discounts at 51% and positive reviews at 43%.